Explore high-paying careers in clean, high-tech Connecticut manufacturing.

 Products

-What is the Regional Center for Next Generation Manufacturing?
+What is the Regional Center for Next Generation Manufacturing (RCNGM)?

-Karen Wosczyna-Birch, executive director of the Regional Center for Next Generation Manufacturing, greets an astronaut at the Johnson Space Center in Houston, summer of 2008.
+Karen Wosczyna-Birch, Executive Director of the Regional Center for Next Generation Manufacturing (RCNGM), greets an astronaut at the Johnson Space Center in Houston, summer of 2008.

-The Regional Center for Next Generation Manufacturing (RCNGM) addresses the need for highly skilled workers in the new manufacturing workplace by building programs that provide resources to educators and students interested in learning new technologies in manufacturing.
-The Center is directed by the Connecticut College of Technology (COT), a virtual organization representing technology curriculum geared toward engineering and technician training offered at Connecticut's 12 community colleges.
+The Regional Center for Next Generation Manufacturing (RCNGM) addresses the need for highly skilled workers in the manufacturing workplace by building programs that provide resources to educators and students interested in learning new technologies in manufacturing.
+The RCNGM is directed by the Connecticut College of Technology (CCOT), a virtual organization representing technology curriculum geared toward engineering and technical training offered at Connecticut's 12 community colleges.
+The RCNGM has created a seamless pathway, with no barriers or loss of earned credits, for students transitioning from a two-year college to a four-year program at partnering colleges and universities within the state of Connecticut.

-These curriculum programs give students credit toward engineering and technician training at designated Connecticut public colleges and universities, including Central Connecticut State University, the University of Hartford, University of Connecticut, Fairfield University, University of New Haven and Charter Oak College.
+Through the RCNGM pathway, the curriculum programs have been designed to allow students to retain course credits earned in a two-year community college and apply earned credits toward engineering and technical training at partnering Connecticut colleges and universities, including Central Connecticut State University, the University of Hartford, University of Connecticut, Fairfield University, University of New Haven and Charter Oak College.

-• Develop new curriculum programs, based on input from industry, in such new technologies as laser manufacturing, photonics and fuel cells.
-The curriculum is based on industry's workforce needs.
+1. Develop new curriculum/programs in such new technologies as laser manufacturing, photonics and fuel cells.
+The curriculum revolves the requirements and demands as identified by industry/workforce needs.

-• Prepare faculty for the development and implementation of industry-driven, next-generation manufacturing coursework and laboratories.
-Through a strong partnership with the Connecticut Business and Industry Association (CBIA), the COT RCNGM provides faculty with industry externships in cutting-edge technologies like fuel cells, laser manufacturing, bio-manufacturing, aerospace, and nanotechnology.
-Participating faculty develop work-based learning curriculum projects for their students, which are disseminated through workshops and on a dedicated website.
-More information.
+2. Prepare faculty for the development and implementation of industry-driven, next-generation manufacturing coursework and laboratories.
+Through a partnership with the Connecticut Business and Industry Association (CBIA), the RCNGM will continue to provide faculty with industry externships in cutting-edge technologies like fuel cells, laser manufacturing, bio-manufacturing, aerospace and nanotechnology.
+Participating faculty develop work-based learning curriculum projects for students, which are disseminated through workshops and a dedicated website.
+For more information please click here.

-• Make high school students and young adults aware of opportunities that exist in the new manufacturing environment through a comprehensive marketing campaign.
-These students and young adults will be encouraged to take advantage of technology and engineering training being offered through the Connecticut College of Technology and Connecticut's 12 community colleges new manufacturing environment.
+3. Make high school students and young adults aware of opportunities that exist in the current manufacturing environment through a comprehensive marketing campaign.
+This campaign includes such events as co-sponsored expositions involving local business and industry.
+Connecticut students and young adults will be encouraged to take advantage of technology and engineering training opportunities being offered through the Connecticut College of Technology and Connecticut's 12 community colleges new manufacturing environment.
 Graduates of these programs will be prepared for careers in new fields such as laser manufacturing and fuel cell production.

-• Increase opportunities for collaborations between manufacturers and schools which will ultimately increase the pool of qualified technicians in the workforce.
+4. Increase the opportunities for collaborations between manufacturers and schools which will ultimately increase the pool of qualified technicians in the workforce.

-Funding for the Regional Center for Next Generation Manufacturing is provided by the Advanced Technology Education program of the National Science Foundation.
-For information on other Center grants, go to http://www.atecenters.org/.
+Funding for the Regional Center for Next Generation Manufacturing is provided by the National Science Foundation's Advanced Technology Education Program.
+For information on other programs/grants provided through the National Science Foundation, please visit their website by clicking here ATE Centers.

 College of Technology, Connecticut Community Colleges